Isotopes of lawrencium

 Lawrencium (103Lr) is a synthetic element, and thus a standard atomic weight cannot be given.
 Like all synthetic elements, it has no stable isotopes.
 The first isotope to be synthesized was 258Lr in 1961.
-There are fourteen known isotopes from 251Lr to 266Lr, and seven isomers.
+There are fourteen known isotopes from 251Lr to 266Lr, except 263Lr and 265Lr, and seven isomers.
 The longest-lived known isotope is 266Lr with a half-life of 11 hours.